 What to do With the Document when it’s Written

-So you’ve use the PMO Charter template headings above and created a document.
+So you use the Project Management Office charters template headings above and created a document.
 Great.
 But what do you do with it now?

 First, make sure anyone who needs to has seen it and approved (or at least accepted) it.